ASEAN gambles on Myanmar's regional leadership

 | NUSA DUA, Indonesia

-NUSA DUA, Indonesia Southeast Asian nations endorsed Myanmar on Thursday for the chairmanship of its regional grouping in 2014, gambling that the isolated country can stick to reforms begun this year that could lead it out of half a century of isolation.
+NUSA DUA, Indonesia Southeast Asian nations endorsed Myanmar Thursday for the chairmanship of a key regional grouping, gambling that the isolated country can stick to reforms begun this year that could lead it out of half a century of isolation.

 But U.S. President Barack Obama cautioned that Myanmar, also known as Burma, must still demonstrate improvements in human rights in his first remarks since the authoritarian regime freed hundreds of political prisoners in October and vowed more reforms in the weeks ahead.

 "Some political prisoners have been released.
 The government has begun a dialogue.
-Still, violations of human rights persist," Obama said in a speech to the Australian parliament ahead of joining Asian leaders on the Indonesian resort island of Bali for an East Asia Summit.
+Still, violations of human rights persist," Obama said in a speech to the Australian parliament ahead of joining Asian leaders in Bali for an East Asia Summit.

 "So we will continue to speak clearly about the steps that must be taken for the government of Burma to have a better relationship with the United States."

-"The change in Myanmar in the last six months, by Myanmar standards, is absolutely breathtaking," said Hal Hill, a professor of Southeast Asian economies at the Australian National University.

-"But has Myanmar reformed enough to satisfy the Europeans and the Americans?
-At the moment, not yet.
-It is very promising but it is not yet embedded and credible," he said.

-The United States and European Union have applauded Myanmar's recent freeing of political prisoners but want deeper changes, including peace with restive ethnic groups, before they will consider lifting sanctions that have isolated the country and driven it closer to China.
+The United States has said that freeing political prisoners is one of several preconditions to lifting sanctions that have isolated Myanmar and driven it closer to China.
+Other conditions include peace with restive ethnic groups after years of unrest.

-But Southeast Asia has moved quickly to embrace change in the resource-rich former British colony, whose strategic location between rising powers India and China, and vast, untapped natural-gas resources, are drawing investor interest.
+But Southeast Asia has moved quickly to embrace change in the resource-rich former British colony, whose strategic location between rising powers India and China, and vast, untapped natural-gas resources, have drawn investor interest.

+The 10-member Association of South East Asian Nations (ASEAN) -- of which Myanmar is a member -- formally gave Myanmar the chairmanship of the Southeast Asian regional bloc in 2014, two years ahead of schedule, said Myanmar government officials at an ASEAN summit on the Indonesian resort island of Bali.

-"Be assured that we are now growing into a democratic society," Ko Ko Hlaing, chief political adviser to the Myanmar president, told reporters.
+"Be assured that we are now growing into a democratic society and we will do all our responsibilities and duties as a responsible government, reflecting the desires of the Myanmar people," Ko Ko Hlaing, chief political adviser to the Myanmar president, told reporters.

-Kyaw Hsan, Myanmar's Information and Culture Minister, told reporters more reforms were in store.
-"We are hoping for a more open country with a thriving democracy and one that is active in the local, regional and international arena."

-A senior Myanmar Home Ministry official told Reuters on Wednesday the government was ready to release more political prisoners.
+"We will do what we have to do as a democratic government and a democratic society," he said.
+"As a family, ASEAN nations have welcomed Myanmar to be a responsible chairman."

+U Sit Aye, a senior Myanmar presidential legal advisor, said more reforms were in store.

 Countries across Southeast Asia welcomed the chairmanship as a critical milestone after years frustration over Myanmar's isolation as the region approaches a European Union-style Asian community in 2015.